mendhak/mendhak.github.io/posts/2025-09-04-firefox-local-chatbot-ollama.md

 ## open-webui

-Now ollama just provides an API, but no web interface.
+Ollama just provides an API, but no web interface.
 The Firefox chatbot sidebar needs to load a web interface, that's where [open-webui](https://github.com/open-webui/open-webui) comes in.

 I decided to run it in Docker.